exogen/graphbrainz/docs/schema.md

     # The MBID of a collection in which the entity is found.
     collection: MBID
   ): WorkConnection

-  # Browse URL entities linked to the given arguments.
-  urls(
-    after: String
-    first: Int

-    # The web address for which to browse URL entities.
-    resource: URLString
-  ): URLConnection
 }

 # Geographic coordinates described with latitude and longitude.